xiaoxiaoliu10/Agent-First-Organization/docs/docs/tutorials/customer-service.md

 ## Intro

-In this tutorial, we'll walk through building a basic customer service bot using **AgentOrg**'s framework.
+In this tutorial, we'll walk through building a basic customer service bot using **Agent First Organization**'s framework.
 This bot will be able to handle common customer inquiries, such as answering FAQs, identifying customer preferences, and request customer's contact information.
 The tutorial aims to build on top of a [simple conversational AI](./roleplay-chatbot.md) to include RAG in order to equip you with the foundational skills needed to create and deploy a functional customer service bot.

 By the end of this tutorial, you'll know how to set up the AI framework, prepare documents for RAG, build a basic conversation flow, and power a bot with it.
 Whether you're building your first bot or refining your skills, this tutorial will guide you in creating a responsive and helpful customer service chatbot.